Solutions for Bladder Control

 What causes it?

-UI is loss of bladder control that results in leakage of urine.
+Urinary incontinence (UI) is loss of bladder control that results in leakage of urine.
 It occurs most often during coughing, sneezing, lifting, or exercising.
 There are many causes of UI including weak or overactive bladder muscles, urinary tract infections, vaginal infection or irritation, constipation, and blockage from an enlarged prostrate in men.
 Some medicines can cause bladder control problems that last a short time.